boaz1e/Game-Success-Prediction/README.md

 # Game-Success-Prediction
-This project was done by me and my colleague, Bar Amir, and this is our final project in Data Science Course in college.
-Our main work was to check whether game-success prediction is possible or not using Python, data science & machine learning libraries.
-We received about 88% of accuracy.
+This project aims to predict the success of a game using machine learning models.
+The data was collected using web scraping & crawling with bs, and the main goal is to predict whether a game will be successful or not based on number of properties such as developer, genre, etc.

+# Getting Started